 Another definition of an IP phone is that you can connect to the Internet from anywhere.
 The IP phone itself does not depend on the physical location of the office.
 You can unplug your IP phone and move it to another location and then connect it to the line (phone number / extension number) and its settings (routing rules, music archive, etc.).

 IP phones can be used anywhere for extended expansion and remote operation.

 In this regard, IP phones can be used more flexibly in mobile offices and remote operations.
 An employer can provide a Cisco VoIP phone to remote workers in the office and a second IP phone to the family.
 Both phones can ring and answer anywhere.

 What are the expectations of IP phones?

 Fortunately, migrating your corporate phone system to a new VoIP service does not mean that end users need to learn how to use the phone again.
 IP phones are standard office phones with all the features you are still familiar with.

 The key is that IP telephony provides the economic and long-term benefits needed for growth.
-Ultimately, you can take advantage of IP telephony with modern design, ease of use, lack of maintenance and improved functionality.
+Ultimately, you can take advantage of IP Telephony Systems with modern design, ease of use, lack of maintenance and improved functionality.

 The IP telephony system eliminates a large amount of field work to manage the telephone system.

 This means that engineers do not have to wait until they program new extensions, install updates, or perform maintenance checks on their hardware.